 Women who exercise during pregnancy are more likely to deliver vaginally than those who do not, and show no greater risk of preterm birth.
+Adding an exercise routine and taking a probiotic can help support the immunity system of the mom to be.

 Researchers collected and re-examined clinical trial data on exercise during pregnancy and whether it plays a role in preterm birth, and found that exercise is safe and does not increase the risk of preterm birth.
 In addition, women who exercised were less likely to have a C-section than those who did not.
 The study was published in the American Journal of Obstetrics & Gynecology.